 75% of our beneficiaries are undocumented people who lost their informal jobs during the pandemic and have not managed to regain (sufficient) employment.
 The remaining 25% are people with papers, but with extremely complicated situations, which makes their access to the regular social services very complicated and/or impossible.

-Thanks to our contacts with wholesales providers we are able to buy basic food staples and hygiene items in bulk at attractive prices during the covid-restrictions.
-Each week we bought up to 7 tons of rice, 1 ton of pasta, 3.000 liters of milk, 2.300 liters of oil, 1.840 kg of flour, 1.267 kg of dried beans, 22.000 eggs, 4.500 tins of tomatoes and tomato purée, loads of other fresh and tinned vegetables, semolina, canned tuna and sardines, Maggi bouillon blocks, etc. We also buy 100.000 diapers per month!!!!
+Thanks to our contacts with wholesales providers we are able to buy basic food staples and hygiene items in bulk at attractive prices.
+At the apex of the pandemic we bought weekly up to 7 tons of rice, 1 ton of pasta, 3.000 litres of milk, 2.300 litres of oil, 1.840 kg of flour, 1.267 kg of dried beans, 22.000 eggs, 4.500 tins of tomatoes and tomato purée, loads of other fresh and tinned vegetables, semolina, canned tuna and sardines, Maggi bouillon blocks, etc. We also bought 100.000 diapers per month!

-We delivered this food to distribution projects close to the communities they are assisting.
-Volunteers from the community create wholesome nutritious food packages and distribute them to families deprived of their income by the Covid pandemic, who are not entitled to assistance from the regular social services.
-We also assist the different distribution projects by providing coordination, project management, logistics, volunteers, and administration.
+We deliver these basic food and hygiene products to distribution projects close to the communities they are assisting.
+Volunteers from the community create wholesome nutritious food packages and distribute them.
+We also assist these different distribution projects by advising on fundraising, coordination, project management, logistics, volunteers, and administration.